Recipes KORMA BEEF SHIN & POTATO PIE

 This recipe comes to you with a choice: 1) The high road – which involves yoghurt and shortcrust pastry or… 2) The low road – which, rather predictably, involves cream and buttery puff pastry.
 The choice of course is yours, but with the evenings growing cooler I think I may just opt for the very belly-pleasing richer low road, and hit the gym 15 minutes earlier the morning after.

-1 egg, whisked with 2 tbsp water or milk
+- 1 egg, whisked with 2 Tbsp water/ milk

 Toss the beef cubes in the flour and shake off any excess.
 Fry the beef off in a splash of vegetable oil until nicely caramelized.
 (You’ll need to do this in batches.
 If you crowd the pan, your meat will not brown.)
 Set the browned shin aside and fry the onion over low heat in the same pan for five minutes.
 (Add a dash more oil if needed.)
 Next add the garlic and Korma spice and fry for a further minute.

 Add the meat back to the pan along with any resting juices.
 Add the potatoes and stock, cover and turn the heat down low.
 Simmer until the shin is soft, stirring it from time to time to prevent it sticking to the bottom and adding a bit more water if it is cooking dry.
 Once the shin is soft, add the cream or yoghurt and stir through.
 Taste and adjust salt as needed.
 Allow the pie filling to cool, then cover with the pastry.
 Make a slit in the middle of the pastry to allow steam to escape during baking.
 Paint the pastry with the egg wash and bake in a 200º C oven until the pastry is cooked through and golden.

 Lizet Hartley is a freelance stills and reel food stylist, food photographer and recipe developer.
 In her spare time she – rather predictably – cooks.
 Get more of her recipes on her blog at http://www.melkkos-merlot.co.za